At the Project:

 potential pair members to display their flying abilities.

-- Gaping: Swallows of either sex will gape, open-mouthed (see below), when
+- Gaping: Swallows of either sex will gape, open-mouthed (see below), when the

-male and female to tolerate each other's presence.
+and female to tolerate each other's presence.

 Some other behaviors seem just for pair formation.
-While they aren't as common
+While they aren't as

-as those listed above you may see:
+common as those listed above you may see:

 - Vertical Posture: Male perches on box with body and head held steeply